UnifiedPush/specifications/specifications/android.md

 * The distributor log out of the push server
 * No message has been acknowledge with [org.unifiedpush.android.distributor.MESSAGE_ACK] within the last 30 days.
 The distributor MUST send a ping with [org.unifiedpush.android.connector.NEW_ENDPOINT] before, to avoid unregistering a valid connection.

+## Service to raise to the foreground

+The end user application MUST expose a service with the following action:
+* [org.unifiedpush.android.connector.RAISE_TO_FOREGROUND]

+The distributor MAY bind to this service during 5 seconds when sending a message to raise the application to the foreground.
+This allows the application to start a foreground service from the background without battery unrestriction.

 ## References

 ### Internal References